veronique1415/veronique-desrochers-captsone/README.md

 - Products section ordered by wine type (color probably) with a description from each bottle.

--I'll add a search bar that let you search your product by name or producer

 - A listing section that will show a uploaded PDF with up to date stock that restaurant or an individual that would like to order for their own cellar.

 </details>